ColonelMDoge/HiveNote/Project/docs/user_stories.md

 **Acceptance Criteria:**
 - LaTeX expressions form correctly.
 - AI API is fast responsive.
-- Output does not exceed Discord character limit.
+- Output does not exceed the Discord character limit.

 ---